Youth Leadership Billings

 Program Days – 8 am-3 pm, third Wednesday

 February – Business and Economics Day

 May 4, 2016: Youth & Adult Leadership work together on community service projects.

 May 11, 2016: Youth & Adult Leadership.

 Thank you to our Youth Leadership 2016 Sponsors:

 You must submit a photo of yourself upon notification of selection.
 Your photo will be used in the YLB class directory to be published in the Chamber e-newsletter.
 (Submitted photos do not need to be taken professionally.
 A school photo, passport photo or digital photo is acceptable.)

 Application and Selection Process

-Click here to complete and submit your application.
-All high school Juniors in Billings, Laurel and Shepherd will receive information on Leadership Billings 2015 from their school counseling office shortly after school is in session this August.
+All high school Juniors in Billings, Laurel and Shepherd will receive information on Youth Leadership Billings 2016 from their school counseling office shortly after school is in session this August.